Sin Sin Sin

 "Sin Sin Sin" is a song by British singer Robbie Williams from his sixth studio album, Intensive Care (2005).
 It was released as the album's fourth and last single on 22 May 2006 by Chrysalis Records.
 The song was remixed for single release, being at a quicker tempo than the original.
 Additional hand claps were added throughout the song as well as some new instrumentation to the choruses.
 The song peaked at number 22 on the UK Singles Chart, becoming Williams' first single to miss the top 20.
 Elsewhere, the single reached the top 20 in Australia and several European countries, peaking at number one in Hungary.

 Music video

-The video was filmed by Vaughan Arnell near Cape Town, South Africa.
+The music video was filmed by Vaughan Arnell near Cape Town, South Africa.